Cat.#: BBM-3C-059

 inquiry |

-Mouse Collagen Type I (Atelocollagen) from Ace Therapeutics is purified from the mouse tail tendon.
+Human Collagen Type I, 0.1 mg from Ace Therapeutics is purified from human placenta.

 Type I collagen is found in connective tissues and is the major component of tensile strength of the extracellular matrix (ECM).
 The product is widely used as a thin layer on tissue-culture surfaces to enhance the attachment and proliferation of a variety of cells including endothelial cells, fibroblasts, hepatocytes, epithelial cells, etc. In addition, the product can self-assemble into a 3-D supramolecular gel in vitro as an ideal biological scaffold.